MunchLab/ect/paper/paper.md

 # Statement of Need

-Despite the ECT's mathematical power, there has been a notable absence of efficient, user-friendly, continuously maintained Python implementations that can handle the computational demands of modern research datasets.
+Despite the ECT's mathematical power, there has been a notable absence of efficient, user-friendly, continuously maintained Python packages that can handle the computational demands of modern research datasets.
 The ECT package addressed this by leveraging Numba's just-in-time compilation to achieve significant speedups over naive Python implementations, making it practical to compute ECTs for large-scale datasets.
 This performance is then complimented by the many utility functions for visualizing and comparing different Euler Characteristic Tranforms such as the ECT, SECT, and the DECT.